blouargant/OpenKVI-package/README.md

 # OpenKVI-package
 OpenKVI core packaging.
-This provide the RPM to install the front and backend of OpenKVI GUI
+This provide the RPM to install the frontend and backend of OpenKVI GUI